All Episodes

 The role of jury trials remains integral to the justice system and reflects a commitment to fairness and accountability that dates back centuries.

-In an ethnically homogeneous society, you do want a diverse jury.
+To be fair, right, in an ethnically homogenous society, you do want a diverse jury.

-You do want a mask guy, you want a butcher, you want a hedge fund manager, you want that kind of thing.
+You want a butcher, you want a hedge fund manager, you want that kind of diversity.

 If the collective pursuit of justice means the black guy always gets off because I am black, then we just don't have the same standard and we can't operate in the same way.